mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 that is done, close the project, then open `DemoApplication.xcworkspace` instead.

-# Step 5 - Create an API-specific domain model
+# Step 5 - Create an API-specific model

 We are now ready to use Alamofire to pull some data from our API.
 Have a look at the (very limited) data that can be fetched from it: